John Gallup

-John Gallup (also Gallop, born 1619 in Dorset, England - died 1675 in South Kingstown, Rhode Island) was an early settler and militia captain in Southeastern Connecticut.
+John Gallup (also Gallop; 1619 in Dorset, England – 1675 in South Kingstown, Rhode Island) was an early settler and militia captain in Southeastern Connecticut.

 Early history

 Gallup was born at Bridport, Dorset, England to John and Christobel Bruchette Gallop.
 He was baptized at St. Mary's, in Mosterton, Dorset on January 25, 1620.

 On September 4, 1633, the younger Gallup arrived in Boston in the Massachusetts Bay Colony aboard the Griffin with his mother, brothers, and sister Joan.
 His father had reached the colony three years earlier and had established himself as a ship pilot.

 In 1643, the younger Gallup married Hannah Lake, daughter of John and Margaret (Read) Lake.
 Hannah's aunt, Elizabeth Read, was the wife of John Winthrop, Jr., then governor of Connecticut.

 Pequot war

 As a young man, Gallup fought with his father and brothers against the Pequot tribe in the long-running Pequot war in the Connecticut Colony.
 In one engagement off the coast of Block Island, the Gallups used their ship to ram another vessel that had been commandeered by Pequot warriors.
 In recognition of his bravery in this war, Gallup was appointed a captain of the militia.